 Section 8: BOARD RESIGNATION, VACANCIES, & REMOVAL.

+- Vacancies.
 Vacancies on the Board shall be filled with a two-thirds (⅔) majority vote by the remaining members of the Board.

-Any member of the Board may be removed, either with or without cause.
+- Removal.
 To formally remove a Board member, a two-thirds (⅔) vote by the remaining members of the Board is required.

+- Automatic Forfeiture.
 Directors may be removed automatically for failure to meet the minimum requirements in Section 4 of this Article.

+- Exiting.
 Any Board member that is exiting their position must provide any information deemed necessary by the current Board pertaining to their role as a Board member.
 The Board has the ability to determine any further potential needs within the timeframe of the exit of the board member, such as involvement in the onboarding of the new Board member.